Keyang/node-csvtojson/readme.md

 * **constructResult**: true/false.
 Whether to construct final json object in memory which will be populated in "end_parsed" event.
 Set to false if deal with huge csv data. default: true.
 * **delimiter**: delimiter used for seperating columns.
 Use "auto" if delimiter is unknown in advance, in this case, delimiter will be auto-detected (by best attempt).
 Use an array to give a list of potential delimiters e.g. [",","|","$"]. default: ","
-* **quote**: If a column contains delimiter, it is able to use quote character to surround the column content. e.g. "hello, world" wont be split into two columns while parsing. default: " (double quote)
+* **quote**: If a column contains delimiter, it is able to use quote character to surround the column content. e.g. "hello, world" wont be split into two columns while parsing.
+Set to "off" will ignore all quotes. default: " (double quote)
 * **trim**: Indicate if parser trim off spaces surrounding column content. e.g. "  content  " will be trimmed to "content".
 Default: true
 * **checkType**: This parameter turns on and off weather check field type. default is true.
 See [Field type](#field-type)
 * **toArrayString**: Stringify the stream output to JSON array.
 This is useful when pipe output to a file which expects stringified JSON array. default is false and only stringified JSON (without []) will be pushed to downstream.